the WORLD'S first double above-knee AMPUTEE to summit MOUNT EVEREST

 hopes to inspire people to conquer their own dreams and to lead more fulfilling lives

 Chulu Far East

 6476m World Record

-Hari is working with a select number of key partners on his Everest 2023 expedition, who believe his vision of being the first double above-knee amputee to summit Everest ; and his desire to change perceptions of what is possible for people with a disability.
+Hari is working with a select number of key partners on his Everest 2023 expedition, who believed his vision of being the first double above-knee amputee to summit Everest; and his desire to change perceptions of what is possible for people with a disability.

-Below are the incredible organisations who have already agreed to support Hari
+Below are the incredible organisations who are supporting Hari

 Please help Hari to inspire others, raise awareness of disability, and make a difference to peoples’ lives, by sharing his journey.
 Every like, comment, and share, encourages Hari to do more, to help others.
 Bring a little inspiration to your loved ones, whilst raising awareness for a great cause.